 - You dedicated time.
 You’re going to need to alter your schedule to make time for the Boxer Basset from an early age, as it needs your utmost attention.
 If there is someone in your family at home that can provide the Boxer Basset with socialization and training, then you will not need to change your schedule as much.

 - Colour preference.
-Analyse what colors the Boxer Basset can come in, and choose amongst your family.
+Analyze what colors the Boxer Basset can come in, and choose amongst your family.

 - Gender preference.